MicrosoftDocs/fabric-docs/docs/governance/sensitivity-label-audit-schema.md

 ---

-# Audit schema for sensitivity labels in Power BI
+# Audit schema for sensitivity labels in Fabric

-Whenever a sensitivity label on a semantic model, report, dashboard, or dataflow is applied, changed, or removed, that activity is recorded in the audit log for Power BI.
-You can track these activities in the unified audit log or in the Power BI activity log.
-For more information, see [Track user activities in Power BI](../admin/service-admin-auditing.md).
+Whenever a sensitivity label on a Fabric item is applied, changed, or removed, that activity is recorded in the audit log for Fabric, where you can track it.
+For information about tracking activites in the audit log, see [Track user activities in Microsoft Fabric](../admin/track-user-activities.md).

-This article documents the information in the Power BI auditing schema that's specific to sensitivity labels.
+This article documents the information in the Fabric auditing schema that's specific to sensitivity labels.
 It covers the following activity keys:

 * SensitivityLabelApplied
 * SensitivityLabelChanged